Get Started Free

 Formal and informal register detection happens automatically - no manual input required.

-For business conversations - this app removes a good risk of quid pro quo.
+For business conversations - this app removes the risk of register slip-ups.

 The post-meeting summary is a useful bonus as well.